postman-solutions-eng/backstage-postman-plugin/README.md

 For more details, refer to [this section](#monitors-use-monitor-id-or-name).

-## Add Postman Collections and APIs dynamically to the catalog using Postman Tags
+## Catalog APIs using Postman Tags

 You can also use this plugin to fetch **Postman APIs** or **collections** dynamically using Postman tags.
 Please refer to [this section](#configuring-the-postman-entity-provider-optional) for more details.